LucyWei88/PRJ2022/README.md

     https://github.com/LucyWei88/PRJ2022/blob/main/Replication_Guide.pdf

 We will not discuss how to prepare the directory here.
+The entire implementation of this project was carried out on Windows,
-The replication guide is written for Windows operating system.
+As a result, this replication guide is written after testing on Windows on Windows.
-There might be some undetected error on other different operating systems.
+Therefore, there may be some undetected errors on other operating systems.
 Please notice, there might be a iteration failed in Command 3 and 5.
 This error is about file name too long, shown in a test in Bash.
 But in PowerShell on Windows, No error detected.